megloff/ngx-persistent-repository/projects/ngx-persistent-repository/README.md

 ## Component Repository Usage

-If you want use a separate namespace in the repository for one of you components, simply let the component inherit from `PersistentRepositoryComponent`:
+If you want use a separate namespace in the repository for one of you components, let the component inherit from `PersistentRepositoryComponent`:
 ```
 import { PersistentRepositoryComponent } from 'ngx-persistent-repository';